alexkasema/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that duplicates last line of a file
 ## 10-no_more_js
 A script that deletes all file in a directory ending with a certain extension
+## 11-directories
+A script that counts the number of directories in the parent dir excluding itself